Grounds for a refund or partial refund of fees:

-5. After course commencement, any student wishing to submit a refund request for any reasons as specifically detailed above (a, b or c) will be required to have achieved a minimum attendance of 85% in accordance with GNIB student visa requirements at the time of request.
+e) After course commencement, any student wishing to submit a refund request for any reasons as specifically detailed above (a, b or c); the proportional amount of the classes taken will be discounted.

-6. If a student withdraws after course commencement no refund will be given.
+f) If a student withdraws after course commencement no refund will be given..

-10. Also, if you give up or stop staying at the accommodation during the period booked, a refund will not be given.
+n) Also, if you refuse or leave the provided accommodation during the period booked, a refund will not be given.

-11. If the refund is applicable, it must be requested online through www.icot.ie (Refund Form).
-The period for refund is from 6 to 10 weeks.
+o) If the refund is applicable, it must be requested online through www.icot.ie (Refund Form).
+The period for refund is 4 weeks.

 Students who miss any 2 days or any 4 classes in any given week will be removed from the attendance list and sent a warning letter.
 Attendance will continue to decrease as long as a student is off the list and does not return.

-When any student receives a warning letter, he/she must fill in the Request Form on the ICOT website (www.icot.ie – go to Student Life and choose Request Form) and apply for “Return to Class”.
+When any student receives a warning letter, he/she must fill in the Request Form on the ICOT website (www.icot.ie – Student Portal and choose Request Form) and apply for “Return to Class”.
 The student concerned will then be returned to the list and contacted to inform him/her of this, and must return to class on the appointed day.

 Any student who does not fill in the Request Form within a week of being removed from the list will receive a second warning letter.
 Likewise, a second offence will result in a second warning letter.